MathewJHouser/Training-Certificates/South Carolina Association of Counties/README.md

 The Association provides orientation training and continuing education that addresses current issues and changes in state law.
 One course fulfills the annual planning/zoning continuing education requirement.
 Certificates of completion are emailed to the individual upon completion of the class.
+For more information, please visit https://www.sccounties.org/education-training.